10 Classic American Movies for English Learners

 He has a change of heart and is no longer motivated by money.
 Instead he wants to help save the Jewish people.
 He makes a secret deal with an officer to free 1,100 Jews for money.

 Why this is a great classic for learning English: The heartbreaking pictures will help you understand this movie.
 A lot of the characters are foreign so when they speak English it is much slower.

 Starring: Vivian Leigh and Clark Gable.

-This movie begins in the Old South at the beginning of the Civil War.
-Its main character is Scarlett O’Hara, a beautiful Southern girl.
-She comes from a rich family who owned a plantation (a farm).
+This movie takes place in the Old South at the beginning of the American Civil War.
+Its main character is Scarlett O’Hara, a beautiful Southern girl who comes from a rich family who owns a plantation (a large farm).